-Gifted learners are learners who are able to excel academically in one or more school subjects.
-Talented learners refer to learners who consistently excel in practical performances such as in sports, leadership, artistic forms or in specific applied skills.

-Our TAG program at RWA assists in the identification of the talented and gifted, supporting teachers with the design of challenging learning objectives, independent research opportunities, flexible grouping, etc. within the classroom, as well as through a specialized mentoring programme with a view to providing individualized enrichment, personalized to the learner.
-The Inclusion Support Team coordinates and develops resources for the TAG Mentoring Programme in the Primary School where the TAG students in each grade are given the opportunity to be mentored by various members of staff.
+Gifted learners are learners who can excel academically in one or more school subjects.
+Talented learners refer to learners who consistently excel in practical performances such as in sports, leadership, artistic forms, or specific applied skills.
+Our TAG program at RWA assists in the identification of the talented and gifted, supporting teachers with the design of challenging learning objectives, independent research opportunities, flexible grouping, etc. within the classroom, as well as through a specialized mentoring programme to provide individualized enrichment, personalized to the learner.
+The Inclusion Support Team coordinates and develops resources for the TAG Mentoring Programme in the Primary School where the TAG students in each grade are allowed to be mentored by various members of staff.